Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 For the DSP implementation of this design, the data mover kernels and the FIR filter chain are all implmented in HLS.

 ### fir_dsp (fir_dsp.cpp)
 The fir_filter kernel consists of a single AXI-stream input and AXI-stream output.
-The kernel makes use of the FIR Compiler IP, the same one that can be instanitated as an IP in vivado.
+The kernel makes use of the FIR Compiler IP, the same one that can be instantiated as an IP in Vivado tools.
 In HLS, it is instantiated as an object in the HLS code, and then cascaded together into a chain by the design.

-The following include allows us to utlize the FIR compiler interface provided in the HLS IP libraries from the Vitis HLS Libraries Reference:
+The following include allows us to utilize the FIR compiler interface provided in the HLS IP libraries from the Vitis HLS Libraries Reference:
 ```
 #include <hls_fir.h>
 ```

-This header files provides a parameterization struct (`hls::ip_fir::params_t`) that sets the the static parameters of the filter:
+This header files provides a parameterization struct (`hls::ip_fir::params_t`) that sets the static parameters of the filter:
 ```
 struct fir_params : hls::ip_fir::params_t {
     static const unsigned num_coeffs    = N_FIR_TAPS;